Marnack/dlxtrains_modpack/dlxtrains_industrial_wagons/README.md

 ### European Single Container Wagon

 This fictional wagon is a shortened version of the European Container Wagon that may be better suited for some railways in Minetest.
 It has two load configurations, empty and with a single shipping or tank container whenever the applicable inventory is present.
 (See the *Wagon Inventory Management* section below for the items that will cause a tank container to appear on the wagon.)
 Like the larger container wagon, the livery of the container will match the livery of the wagon.
 However, if the **DlxTrains Cargo** mod is enabled, additional shipping and tank container liveries will become available.
 The livery of the container will then be pseudo-randomly selected from the set of available liveries.

+### European Small Tank Wagon

+By the mid 20th century, brakemen were no longer needed to ride wagons and operate their brakes.
+Thus, brakeman's cabins were removed from older wagons and newer wagons were built without them.
+This wagon represents such early to mid 20th century tank wagons.

+### European Small Tank Wagon with Brakeman's Cabin

+This wagon is based on late 19th and early 20th century tank wagons used in Europe.
+It features a brakeman's cabin that provides shelter for the brakemen who were needed at the time to ride the wagons and operate their brakes.

+In game, a player can ride the wagon in the brakeman's cabin.
+However, actual braking control is not available.

 ### European Stake Wagon